pivotal-cf/pivotal-ui/CONTRIBUTING.md

 - Child component 'names' should start with the parent name (i.e. the large version of the `gravatar` component should be `name: gravatar_large`).

+In addition, we include examples in the `README` files of components.
+Please update these examples as well.

 ### Categories